antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/message-consumption.md

 }
 ```

-You can register an `IHostedService` and inject the instance of the `IQueueService` into it.
+You can register `IHostedService` and inject an instance of `IQueueService` into it.

 ```c#
 services.AddSingleton<IHostedService, ConsumingService>();